leeyerin2697/Dam-power-prediction/README.md

 * Support more efficient dam operation strategies
 * Demonstrate the practical use of machine learning in water resource engineering

-Rather than focusing only on model accuracy, this project emphasizes **interpretability, comparison of different models, and real-world applicability**.
+Rather than focusing only on model accuracy, this project emphasizes interpretability, comparison of different models, and real-world applicability.

 * * *